 \begin{defn} A \textbf{weak pole} is a definable family $\{ h_{d} : d \in E\}$ of continuous maps $h_{d} : [0,d] \to \R$ such that \begin{itemize} \item[(i)] $E\subseteq \R_{>0}$ is closed in $\R_{>0}$ and $(0,\epsilon) \cap E \neq \emptyset$ for all $\epsilon >0$, \item[(ii)] there is a $\delta>0$ such that $[0,\delta] \subseteq h_d([0,d])$ for all $d \in E$. \end{itemize} \end{defn}

-It is to see (and also follows from Theorem~\ref{thm:weakpoleconseq} below) that $\Cal R$ admits a weak pole whenever it defines a pole.
+Corollary~\ref{thm:weakpoleconseq} below shows that $\Cal R$ admits a weak pole whenever it defines a pole.
 To our knowledge weak poles have not been studied before.
-While we do not know of an expansion that admits a weak pole and is not of field-type, we believe such expansions exist.
-We first observe that type B expansions do not admit weak poles.
+We first prove Theorem C, which states that if $\Cal R$ is type B, then $\Cal R$ does not define a weak pole.